 TRI serves as the nexus within F&ES through which students conduct interdisciplinary research and outreach activities throughout the tropics.
 Within the broader Yale community, TRI serves as a clearinghouse for research and educational activities pertaining to tropical countries, societies, and environments.

 TRI is run by a director, student program assistants, and a faculty steering committee.
 Its directorship and its student grant program are supported by its own endowments.

 Research TRI administers the TRI Fellowship, an endowed fellowship program that supports several dozen master’s and doctoral students conducting natural and social science research in the tropics each year.
 Following the mission of TRI, these research projects are typically interdisciplinary and problem-oriented and cover a wide range of issues concerning the management and conservation of tropical resources.
 TRI also administers a small grants program focused on Sri Lanka.
-More information on both programs can be found on the Web site: http://environment.yale.edu/tri.
+More information on both programs can be found at tri.yale.edu.